Pierre Rapsat: Later career

 Rapsat's first major success post-Eurovision came in 1982 with the album Lâchez les fauves which sold 30,000 copies in Wallonia.
 The albums Ligne claire (1984) and J'aime ça (1986) also sold well, and marked Rapsat's first success in the French market.
 He continued to release albums to critical acclaim in Belgium throughout the 1990s, although during this period his French success abated.
 It was not until the release of Dazibao in 2001 that he broke out of the Belgian market once again to enjoy widespread success and acclaim in other Francophone countries.
 Dazibao marked a major comeback for Rapsat in France and was also very popular in Switzerland and Luxembourg.

 Death

 In 2001 Rapsat was diagnosed with cancer and was forced to cut down on live appearances while he underwent chemotherapy.
 He made his final live appearance at a concert in Ath on 1 March 2002.
 Rapsat died at his home in Verviers on 20 April 2002, aged 53.

-Le plus grand Belge
+Tribute

+In 2002, the Prix Québec/Wallonie-Bruxelles, established in 1984, was renamed the Rapsat-Lelièvre Prize in tribute to Pierre Rapsat and Sylvain Lelièvre, a Québécois singer and poet.
+The two artists, both highly regarded in the Francophone world, died within days of each other.
+Rapsat had been the first recipient of the award in 1984.

 In 2005 the Belgian television channel RTBF broadcast a show called Le plus grand Belge (The Greatest Belgian) in which viewers were invited to cast their vote by Internet, SMS or telephone.
 Rapsat was voted into 51st place.

+To mark the 10th anniversary of the death of Rapsat, artists were invited to perform one of his songs during the 2012 edition of the Les Francofolies de Spa festival.

+In 2022, marking the twentieth anniversary of his death, Pierre Rapsat was posthumously awarded the Knight's Medal of the Order of La Pléiade in Spa, as well as the title of Commander of the Walloon Order of Merit.

+The municipal school of Stembert (Verviers) was named "Pierre Rapsat" in his honor.